 If you're working on similar challenges, we'd love to hear from you.
 If you see flaws in our approach, we want to learn.
 And if you're interested in exploring how field verification might fit into your work, we're happy to share what we've learned.

-The problems we're trying to solve—climate change, development effectiveness, public accountability—are too important for any single organization to address alone.
+The problems we're trying to solve—government fraud, development effectiveness, public accountability—are too important for any single organization to address alone.
 We're just trying to contribute one piece to the puzzle.